The Story of the Amulet: Plot summary

 In the course of the novel the Amulet transports the children and the Psammead to times and places where the Amulet has previously existed, in the hope that – at some point in time – the children can find the Amulet's missing half.
 Among the ancient realms they visit are Babylon, Egypt, the Phoenician city of Tyre, a ship to "the Tin Islands" (ancient Cornwall), and Atlantis just before the flood.
 In one chapter, they meet Julius Caesar on the shores of Gaul, just as he has decided that Britain is not worth invading.
 Jane's childish prattling about the glories of England persuades Caesar to invade after all.

 In each of their time-jaunts, the children are magically able to speak and comprehend the contemporary language.
 Nesbit acknowledges this in her narration, without offering any explanation.
 The children eventually bring "Jimmy" (the "Learned Gentleman") along with them on some of their time trips.
 For some reason, Jimmy does not share the children's magical gift of fluency in the local language: he can only understand (for example) Latin based on his own studies.

-In one chapter the children also come to the future, visiting a British utopia in which H.G.
-Wells is venerated as a reformer.
+In one chapter the children also come to the future, visiting a British utopia in which H. G. Wells is venerated as a reformer.
 Wells and Nesbit were both members of the Fabian political movement, as was George Bernard Shaw, and this chapter in The Story of the Amulet is essentially different from all the other trips in the narrative: whereas all the other adventures in this novel contain scrupulously detailed accounts of past civilisations, the children's trip into the future represents Nesbit's vision of Utopia.
 This episode can be compared to many other visions of utopian socialist futures published in that era; Nesbit's is notable in that it concentrates on how the life of children at school would be radically different, with economic changes only appearing briefly in the background.
 (It seems somewhat akin to William Morris's News from Nowhere.)
 It also mentions a pressing danger of Edwardian England: the number of children wounded, burned, and killed each year.
-(This concern was addressed in the Children Act 1908, and later in the Children's Charter.)
+(This concern was addressed in the Children Act 1908 (8 Edw.
+7. c.
+67), and later in the Children's Charter.)